ashwin-madhavan/sweet-code/README.md

 1. Clone the repository.
 2. Obtain an OpenAI API Key from the OpenAI website.
-4. In the ***app/src/main/java/com/chatgptlite/wanted/constants/Constants.kt*** file, add the following line and replace <your-api-key> with your actual API key: openAIApiKey=<your-api-key>
+4. In the root folder local.properties file, add the following line and replace <your-api-key> with your actual API key: api_key=<your-api-key>
 5. Build and run the app on an emulator or physical device.

 ## Directory Structure